MyriamLizotte/outlier-detection-using-ML/README.md

 - (file) utilities.py: contains helper functions used in REPEN.py

-- (file) submit.sh: a submit script for SBATCH that calls REPEN.py
+- (file) submit.sh: a submit script for SBATCH that calls REPEN.py and creates a virtual environment with the necessary packages.

 - (file) outlier_example.R: a script to generate boxplot of a toy example of the impact of outliers

+## How to run
+1. Download the datasets and place into "data" folder.
+(For the AID362 dataset, must first convert from .arff to .csv format.)
+2. In REPEN.py, change the "filename" variable to the name of the dataset ("census", "AID362","abide").
+3. In the commandline, run the file "submit.sh".
+4. Check the results and plots in the "results" directory.

-## REFERENCES
+## References
 	Pang, G., Cao, L., Chen, L., & Liu, H. (2018, July).
 	Learning representations of ultrahigh-dimensional data for random distance-based outlier detection.
 	In Proceedings of the 24th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining (pp. 2041-2050).